 2. What are the barriers to the realization of these alternatives, dreams, or visions?

-Peter Drucker also uses a two-part method when he says that “genuinely entrepreneurial businesses have two ‘first pages’ – a problem page and an opportunity page – and managers spend equal time on both.”
+Peter Drucker also uses a two-part method when he says “genuinely entrepreneurial businesses have two ‘first pages’ – a problem page and an opportunity page – and managers spend equal time on both.”
 Put simply, what holds you back and what takes you forward?
 These two questions also implicitly address Michael Porter’s assertion that “Operational effectiveness and strategy are both essential.”

 This two-question approach using the BAM process shown in Appendix A generated the results shown below for a theatre company in Chicago: